I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Migratory birds are gathering to prepare for their long journeys back to Europe and Asia

-- Many parks in the north and south are closed
+- Many parks throughout the country are closed

 - Heavy downpours make game viewing difficult